-- 1. Identify the importance of optical phenomenon i.e. interference and diffraction related to its engineering applications. - 2.
-Enlighten the periodic arrangement of atoms in crystals, direction of Bragg planes and crystal structure determination by X-rays. - 3.
-Familiarize the basic concepts of acoustics and ultrasonics with their Engineering applications. - 4.
-Recognize the various basic terms related to Mechanics of Solids. - 5.
-Understand the fundamentals of Superconductivity and Nano Science & Technology.
+- 1. To identify the importance of optical phenomenon i.e. interference and diffraction related to its engineering applications. - 2.
+To enlighten the periodic arrangement of atoms in crystals, direction of Bragg planes and crystal structure determination by X-rays. - 3.
+To familiarize the basic concepts of acoustics and ultrasonics with their Engineering applications. - 4.
+To recognize the various basic terms related to Mechanics of Solids. - 5.
+To understand the fundamentals of Superconductivity and Nano Science & Technology.